Lu-1023/CRIF-riboFinder/README.md

 # <font color="GREY">System Requirements</font>
 ***
 ## <font size=5>Hardware requirements</font>
-`CRIF-Finder` requires only a standard computer with enough RAM to support the in-memory operations.
+`CRIF-riboFinder` requires only a standard computer with enough RAM to support the in-memory operations.
 ## <font size=5>Software requirements </font>
 ### <font size=3>OS Requirements </font>
-CRIF-Finder is supported for Linux.
+`CRIF-riboFinder` is supported for Linux.
 The package has been tested on the following systems:
 `Linux: Ubuntu 20.04`
 ### <font size=3>Python Dependencies</font>
 ```shell